6vx/kitebot721/src/lib/text/devlog/RandomJunk.md

-# Some Janky Bits
+# retired webapps

-Listing some rando crap I've deployed just so I can zip to it quickly.
-I wouldn't consider anything here finished or good, just for my own reference.
+Listing some rando jank I've deployed just so I can zip to it quickly.
+I wouldn't consider anything here finished or good, this is just for my own reference.

 ## [Timelapse Calculator](https://metta.d3l112fu2xzrtu.amplifyapp.com/)
 ### Svelte, AWS Amplify